Architecture

 A federation of named, regulated institutions — Super Validators, synchronizers, and the Global Synchronizer Foundation

-Boli ships the Daml registry packages, the compliance-pack engine, the multi-VM mirroring, the TDIP identity bridge, and the agent runtime — deployed on Tenzro's Canton validator node.
-Governments, banks, and asset managers use Boli to issue, settle, and distribute regulated assets on Canton without rebuilding the model themselves.
+Boli ships the Daml registry packages, the compliance-pack engine, burn-and-mint cross-chain projection under one global reserve cap, the TDIP identity bridge, and the agent runtime — built on Tenzro.
+Licensed issuers, banks, and asset managers use Boli to settle on Canton and reach every public chain without rebuilding the model themselves.

 Sovereigns · land registries · transfer agents · fund managers · environmental-MRV bodies · CBDC programs